 The GPSD does provide a list of harmonized standards.
 However, the GPSD does not explicitly specify EN or ISO standards for every single category of products.
 However, importers should still ensure the safety of the products before placing them on the market.

-The most straightforward strategy to achieve compliance is often to contact a reputable lab testing company, conducting testing for the applicable standards, and obtain a valid testing report that shows product compliance with such standards.
+The most straightforward strategy to achieve compliance is often to contact a reputable lab testing company, conduct testing for the applicable standards, and obtain a valid testing report that shows product compliance with such standards.

 Product Safety Labels

 EN Standard 15494 establishes requirements for the safety label of regular candles, floating candles, container candles, tea light, and outdoor candles.
+It covers safety label information, warning text and additional safety symbol specification.

 One of the measures taken by the GPSD concerning the general safety of products imported to the member states of the EU is the establishment of a traceability system.